syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 #### Header

-Header

 Header is a set of rows that can be optionally repeated on each page and has its own style.
 You can add header as follows:

-•Directly from column captions.
+* Directly from column captions.

-•By using Add method of the PdfGridHeaderCollection class.
+* By using Add method of the PdfGridHeaderCollection class.

 > Note: When you bind data source to PdfGrid, column captions will be automatically added to header collection.
 It can be removed at any time using Clear method of PdfGridHeaderCollection.